Allen Robinson II Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 - Note: Robinson's stats vs. 49ers date back to 2016.

-- The 221.2 passing yards the 49ers allow per game makes them the NFL's fifth-ranked pass defense this season.
+- The 49ers are giving up 221.2 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The 49ers have surrendered 10 touchdowns through the air (1.7 per game).
-They are 10th in the NFL in that category.
+- With 10 passing TDs conceded this season, the 49ers defense is ranked 10th in the NFL.

 Recent Performances

-- In last week's matchup with the Buccaneers, Robinson reeled in two passes for 16 yards while being targeted four times.
+- In last week's outing against the Buccaneers, Robinson was targeted four times, picking up 16 yards on two receptions.

-- Robinson has caught 10 passes on 16 targets for 101 yards over his last three games, averaging 33.7 yards per game.
+- Robinson has contributed with 10 receptions for 101 yards during his last three games.
+He's been targeted 16 times, producing 33.7 yards per game.

 Robinson's Chicago Teammates